 Many times while working in Excel, users need to link Excel files to Google Sheets.
 Performing this task is quite easy and simple.
 In this article, I will show you how to link Excel to Google Sheets.

-4 Easy Steps to Link Excel to Google Sheets
+How to Link Excel to Google Sheets: 4 Easy Steps

-In this article, you will see four easy steps to link Excel to Google Sheet.
+In this article, you will see four easy steps to link Excel to Google Sheets.
 For describing these steps, I will use the following sample data set.

 Step 1: Prepare Excel File